Refine your search

 Can I work on my thesis during the exchange or traineeship?

-You can write the thesis included in your degree during the student exchange.
-You can collect or analyse material for the thesis if you have agreed on this in advance with your thesis supervisor at the University of Eastern Finland and with the host university.
+You can write the thesis included in your degree during the student exchange, but this requires making arrangements prior to the exchange.
+You can collect or analyse material for the thesis if you have agreed on this in advance with your thesis supervisor at the University of Eastern Finland and with the host university before the exchange period begins.
 If the thesis is accepted as part of your exchange study plan, you must have a designated academic co-supervisor at the host university.
 It is a good idea to start planning how to connect the thesis work to the exchange studies in good time before applying for exchange.
 You can get started by contacting your thesis supervisor at the University of Eastern Finland and asking them for suitable contacts at the partner universities of your department/school.
 You can also search for suitable contacts in the partner universities.
 The progress of the thesis work during the exchange is verified by a certificate signed by the academic co-supervisor at the host university.
 The student must request a certificate at the end of the exchange period.

 Erasmus + traineeships are not intended for thesis work.
 If you are conducting a laboratory traineeship at a host university, you are allowed to collect and analyse material for your thesis during the traineeship.
 The University of Eastern Finland must credit the traineeship as part of the student’s degree (with the exception of traineeships for recent graduates).